 Ayurveda suggests that nature or body type of a person is also taken into consideration while deciding the diet of that person.

 Some persons are allergic to certain substances which are considered healthy for the rest of the population.
 For Example- Wheat allergy, it is an immune response to any of the proteins present in wheat.
-Celiac disease, it is an autoimmune disorder in which your immune system responds abnormally to gluten.
+Celiac disease, is an autoimmune disorder in which your immune system responds abnormally to gluten.